FelixHub/serotonin_model/docs/roadmap_mnist.md

 #### v0.1

+- [x] Generate data with digits starting from left-bottom/-top and move to the opposite corner
 - [x] Position glitch
-  - [x] Start from left-bottom/-top and move to the opposite corner
+  - [x] At frame 10, switch to the beginning of the same video
-  - [x] Switch video at frame 10
-- [ ] Digit identity glitch
+- [x] Digit identity glitch
-  - [ ] Use position glitch data but swap out second half of videos instead of first half
+  - [x] At frame 10, switch to the second half of another video
 - [ ] Bounce
-  - [ ] Start from left-middle and move diagonally ($\pm 45^{\circ}$) with same speed to bounce digits at top-/bottom-middle
+  - [ ] Generate data with digits starting from left-middle and moving diagonally ($\pm 45^{\circ}$) with same speed to bounce digits at top-/bottom-middle

 ##### Lessons